fxsih/NOVA/nova_context.md

    - Check PreferenceManager for stored download IDs
    - Call verifyDownloadedSongs() to refresh download states
    - Ensure updateCurrentSongDownloadState() is called when needed
+   - Check that both stored paths and generated filenames are verified
+   - Ensure database entries are cleaned up if files don't exist

+7. If downloads don't complete when navigating away:
+   - Use applicationScope in NovaApplication instead of viewModelScope
+   - Ensure download coroutines are launched in the applicationScope
+   - Add proper monitoring in PlayerScreen to track download status
+   - Handle suspend function calls properly in coroutines

+8. If duplicate "Downloads" entries appear in library:
+   - Filter out any regular playlist with ID "downloads" from custom playlists section
+   - Ensure consistent naming between screens

+9. If queue and shuffle don't work properly for Downloads playlist:
+   - Add detailed logging to diagnose queue issues
+   - Enhance downloaded song handling in MusicPlayerServiceImpl
+   - Fix MediaItem creation for downloaded songs
+   - Add proper file existence checks before using local paths

+10. If play button in song cards isn't working:
+    - Add missing onPlayPause and onDetailsClick parameters to components
+    - Implement proper play/pause logic for song items

-7. If recommended songs aren't loading:
+11. If recommended songs aren't loading:
    - Check user preferences in DataStore
    - Verify backend API connection
    - Ensure proper Flow collection in HomeViewModel
    - Check LaunchedEffect triggers

-8. If artist suggestions aren't showing:
+12. If artist suggestions aren't showing:
    - Verify language selection
    - Check ArtistSuggestions composable
    - Ensure proper recomposition on language change

-9. If queue display shows incorrect number of songs:
+13. If queue display shows incorrect number of songs:
    - Check that MusicPlayerService exposes currentQueue StateFlow
    - Verify PlayerViewModel is collecting from service's queue
    - Ensure getCurrentPlaylistSongs() prioritizes service queue
    - Check for smart cast issues with currentSong in PlayerScreen
    - Use local variables to safely handle Flow properties with custom getters

-10. If backend gets stuck or freezes:
+14. If backend gets stuck or freezes:
    - Check for deadlocks in lock acquisition
    - Verify all locks are being released properly
    - Check network timeouts in yt-dlp and requests operations